Updated August 24, 2020: Now includes new email address to report positive results.

 - If you have COVID-19 symptoms (fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea), or develop COVID-19 symptoms, you must isolate until there has been at least three days with no fever (without fever-reducing medication), your respiratory symptoms are improving, and ten days have passed since your symptoms first appeared.

-- You are expected to report your positive test result to an SMPH Divisional Disability Representative (DDR) by emailing the DDR team at email@example.com.
+- UW–Madison provides no-cost, on-site COVID-19 testing for students, faculty, and staff.
+University Health Services will automatically receive all results for tests conducted by UW–Madison or reported to Public Health Madison & Dane County.
+There is no need to report these results.
+However, all employees who receive a test from public health agencies or health care providers outside of Dane County are expected to report their positive test results to University Health Services.
 This is particularly important if you have been working in a university or UW Health facility, but it is an expectation for all employees.
 If you choose, you may also report to your supervisor, department chair or center director, or department/center administrator.
 Confidentiality for employees who test positive for COVID-19 is provided under federal regulations.
+To report your results:

 - Notify your supervisor that you are unable to report to work.